Christian, Prince-Elect of Denmark

-Christian (10 April 1603 – 2 June 1647) was Prince-Elect of Denmark from 1610 and Heir Apparent to the Throne of the Kingdom of Norway from 1603.
-Dying in 1647, he was succeeded by his younger brother, Prince Frederik.
+Christian (10 April 1603 – 2 June 1647) was prince-elect of Denmark from 1610 and heir apparent to the throne of Norway from 1603.
+Because he died before his father, King Christian IV, the throne passed instead to his son, King Frederick III.

 Biography

 Early life

 Prince Christian was born at Copenhagen Castle to King Christian IV (1577–1648) and Queen Anne Catherine (1575–1612) of Denmark, Norway, etc. Christian was their second son and the oldest one living, as his elder brother Frederik had died in 1599, less than a year old.
 As such, his father saw him as the preferable heir to the Danish throne.

 Denmark was an elective monarchy, where elective power was held by the Council of the Realm.
-However, the King would usually choose an heir and have him hailed as such, thus limiting the Council's freedom of choice.
-Whilst Norway was formally a hereditary monarchy, making Christian Crown Prince since his birth, it remains likely that the next King of Denmark would not have been another person than the next King of Norway.
-In 1608, the Council and representatives of the Estates supported the King in naming Christian as heir apparent.
+However, the king would usually choose an heir and have him hailed as such, thus limiting the Council's freedom of choice.
+Whilst Norway was formally a hereditary monarchy, making Christian heir apparent since his birth, it remained likely that the next king of Denmark would not have been another person than the next king of Norway.
+In 1608, the Council and representatives of the Estates supported the king in naming Christian as heir apparent.
 He was publicly hailed in 1610, both in Denmark and Norway.

-Titled Tugtmester, Niels Jørgensen Æryleus (1610–1617) and Jesper Brochmand (1617–1620) were responsible for educating the Prince.
+Titled Tugtmester, Niels Jørgensen Æryleus (1610–1617) and Jesper Brochmand (1617–1620) were responsible for educating the prince.
 Leading the principal court, Christian Friis til Kragerup was Hofmester (1615–1616), succeeded by Christian Thomesen Sehested in 1616.